openstack-k8s-operators/ci-framework/docs/source/usage/01_usage.md

 - `cifmw_fips_enabled`: (Bool) Specifies whether FIPS should be enabled in the deployment.
 Note that not all deployment methods support this functionality.
 Defaults to `false`.
 - `cifmw_baremetal_hosts`: (Dict) Baremetal nodes environment details.
 More details [here](../baremetal/01_baremetal_hosts_data.md)
 - `cifmw_deploy_obs` (Bool) Specifies whether to deploy Cluster Observability operator.
+- `cifmw_openshift_api_ip_address` (String) contains the OpenShift API IP address.
+Note: it is computed internally and should not be user defined.
+- `cifmw_openshift_ingress_ip_address` (String) contains the OpenShift Ingress IP address.
+Note: it is computed internally and should not be user defined.

 ```{admonition} Words of caution
 :class: danger